-Similar to other types of retirement plans, there are two basic types of Keogh plans: a defined contribution plan and defined benefit plan.
+Similar to other types of retirement plans, there are two basic types of Keogh plans.
+These include a defined contribution plan and a defined benefit plan.

 Defined contribution plans allow employers to define their contributions.
 Within this bucket there are two subtypes: profit-sharing plans and money purchase plans.
-With a profit-sharing plan (PSP), you don’t actually have to show a profit for you to contribute.
+With a profit-sharing plan, you don’t actually have to show a profit for you to contribute.
 You decide how much to contribute to your plan each year.
 The amount can change from year to year as well.
 PSPs do come with a cap to how much you can contribute, but anything under that amount is fair game.
 A money purchase plan (MPP), on the other hand, requires you to contribute a fixed percentage of income every year.
 This can go up to 25% of the compensation amount.
 You decide the percentage at the outset.
 You cannot change the amount as long as the company profited that year.
 If you change the percentage or don’t contribute one year, you could face a penalty.

 The other kind of Keogh plan, a defined benefit plan, determines the annual benefits you’ll receive in retirement.
 A defined benefit plan works like a traditional pension, but you fund it yourself.
 You can contribute up to 100% of your compensation into this kind of plan.
 The IRS has the exact formula to calculate your contribution.
 Your salary, years of employment, expected return on plan assets and other stated benefits will determine the contribution amount.